COVID-19 impact on rural employment in Ontario to July 2021

 The special series of Focus on Rural Ontario on COVID-19 includes tables and charts showing the economic impacts of the pandemic based on employment statistics.
 This update uses data collected by Statistics Canada’s Labour Force Survey during the week of July 11th to 17th, 2021.
 As the data show, many sectors are on the road to recovery, but some are continuing to be affected.

-In July 2021, rural employment in Ontario was estimated be -3.0% lower than the recent historical average.
+In July 2021, rural employment in Ontario was estimated to be 3.0% lower than the recent historical average.
 This was the first time in 8 months that urban Ontario had a smaller employment gap (-2.0%) than rural Ontario.
 This may indicate the impact of vaccines and lighter health regulations in urban Ontario.

 Notably, rural Ontario reported employment numbers slightly above the historical average in March 2021.
 However, employment gaps have returned since then.